ennyenny422/meme-onramp-architect/README.md

 meme-onramp-architect

-A Claude skill for designing and evaluating instant, multi-currency fiat-to-token purchasing flows — the "buy a meme coin the second it launches, in your own currency, no wallet funding required" pattern.
+A skill for designing and evaluating instant, multi-currency fiat-to-token purchasing flows  the "buy a meme coin the second it launches, in your own currency, no wallet funding required" pattern.

 ## What this skill does

-Helps Claude (and whoever's using it) think through:
+Helps ironclaw (and whoever's using it) think through:
 - The three payment rail options for a token on-ramp — stablecoins, local fiat (e.g. Naira), and card — ranked by build difficulty
 - Why stablecoin-first is usually the right MVP scope
 - The account-abstraction architecture needed to bundle gas + purchase into one action (NEAR-native, but adaptable)